 - Frames and supports: Note any bent or damaged frames and supports.

 By checking all of these areas you are sure to avoid any major casualties in your equipment.
-That all being said, the wear and tear of moving parts, load, abrasion, and temperature can add up to unexpected interruptions.
-Do not worry, we are here for you.
+The wear and tear of moving parts, load, abrasion, and temperature can add up to unexpected interruptions.
+When that happens, EQM Industrial is here for you.